 Back in March 2020, as the COVID-19 pandemic was getting increasingly widespread in Southeast Asia, people began to feel the pressing threat of the virus in carrying out their everyday activities.
 As social distancing restrictions tightened across Southeast Asia, consumers’ reliance on online shopping and delivery services also grew.

-Given the ability of our systems to readily adapt to changes, we were able to introduce a new service that our customers needed - GrabMart.
-By leveraging the GrabFood platform and quickly onboarding retail partners, we can now provide customers with their daily essentials on-demand, within a one hour delivery window.
+Given the ability of our systems to readily adapt to changes, we were able to introduce a new service that our consumers needed - GrabMart.
+By leveraging the GrabFood platform and quickly onboarding retail partners, we can now provide consumers with their daily essentials on-demand, within a one hour delivery window.

 Beginning an Experiment

 As early as November 2019, Grab was already piloting the concept of GrabMart in Malaysia and Singapore in light of the growing online grocery shopping trend.
 Our Product team decided to first launch GrabMart as a category within GrabFood to quickly gather learnings with minimal engineering effort.
 Through this pilot, we were able to test the operational flow, identify the value proposition to our consumers, and expand our merchant selection.